 Then we waited a little while and the phone rang and it was fixed.
 But we couldn’t go get it because it was in the shop and we were at home.

 We’re in rural Maine, so we called a local cab.
 (Item: On the dashboard a sign with the fare price, including “Puke charge $100.
 You clean it up.”)
 Fortunately, no one puked.
-We had all we could do to get the cab fare collected.
 We got to the shop.
 We wrote a check.
 We got the car.

 All that was yesterday.
 So why, I ask you, was I lying in bed awake at 4:30 in the morning agonizing about it all?
 The car was right outside the window, parked in its spot, fixed and paid for.
 True, I paid for it out of my mortgage money and now I’ve no idea where the mortgage is coming from.
 On the other hand, the mortgage isn’t due until September 1, so there’s time, right?
 I’ll figure something out, or my partner will get a client, or something.
 Also true that the upcoming day (today) was complicated.
 I wanted to take my weekly swim.
 We all had things we needed to do, most of them involving using the car.
 I had this blog to write, in addition to working on my book.
 My brother is coming to visit Friday, so I wanted to clean a little, change the sheets (hence the laundromat), etc. We all work on Friday, so today was the day to GET ORGANIZED.

 make a plan.
 It will be fine.
 Don’t think about the mortgage now.
 Stay in the moment.
 Breathe, dammit!
 RELAX.
 Whatever happens, you’ll get to swim.
 Think about that.
 The car is fixed.
 Your brother doesn’t care what the house looks like.
 Just think about the pool, cool, quiet, the rhythm of stroke and breathing.
 A locker room filled with women!
 Not a guy in sight.
 You’ll figure out what to blog about.